 You’ll benefit from having access to both state-of-the-art digital facilities and traditional resources.
 Using advanced BIM software, surveying equipment and a computer-generated virtual building site, you get accustomed to the technology used in industry.

 Our city centre location is an inspirational place to learn.
 Being based near to construction sites as Birmingham develops presents fantastic opportunities to gain experience and contacts.

 Visit our School site for more student work and extra information.

-220 points from at least one A Level, together with a grade C GCSE in English and Mathematics.
+88 UCAS tariff points from at least one A Level, together with GCSE at Grade 4 or above in English and Maths.

 BTEC National Certificate/BTEC National Diploma in Construction or a related discipline.